scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 Use_Getattr_Directory_Invalidation(bool, default false)
     Use getattr for directory invalidation.

+Dir_Chunk_Enable(bool, default true)
+    Enable or disable directory chunking.
+Set this false in preference to setting Dir_Chunk to 0.

 Dir_Chunk(uint32, range 0 to UINT32_MAX, default 128)
     Size of per-directory dirent cache chunks, 0 means directory chunking is not enabled.
 Dir_Chunk should always be enabled.
 Most FSAL modules especially FSAL_RGW/FSAL_GLUSTER need it to make readdir work well.
+    Note that if set to 0, Dir_Chunk_Enable will be set to false and Dir_Chunk will be set to the default of 128.

 Detached_Mult(uint32, range 1 to UINT32_MAX, default 1)
     Max number of detached directory entries expressed as a multiple of the